 Also of interest is that Saratoga has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.24% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Saratoga telecommute to their jobs.
+Overall, about 9.44% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Saratoga is an extremely ethnically-diverse city.
 The people who call Saratoga home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Saratoga residents report their race to be White, followed by Asian.
+The greatest number of Saratoga residents report their race to be Asian, followed by White.
 Important ancestries of people in Saratoga include English, Irish, Italian, and European.